 To understand the differences between these components, two analogies are helpful:

-Once you have installed all this software, take a moment to reflect on a curious fact: You just installed software that was written by hundreds of highly-trained experts, who dedicate years of their professional lives to its creation and improvement.
+Once you have installed the software, take a moment to reflect on a curious fact: You just installed software that was written by hundreds of highly-trained experts, who dedicate years of their professional lives to its creation and improvement.
 Interestingly, you could just download their products and had to pay nothing to do so.
 This is possible because most R developers subscribe to an open source philosophy that was ridiculed by corporations when it started in the 1980s and 1990s, but has become one of the most powerful paradigms in software development.

 But actually, you did invest time and effort to install all these programs and packages.
 And by doing so, you are taking first steps to join a world-wide community that shares certain interests, assumptions, and ideals.
-Welcome to the R community — but be aware: Learning R can profoundly transform your life.
+So, welcome to the R community — but be aware: Learning R can profoundly transform your life.

 Given its large variety of functions, the RStudio interface is divided into many sub-windows that can be arranged and expanded in various ways.
 At this point, we only need to distinguish between the main Editor window (typically located on the top left), the Console (for entering R commands), and a few auxiliary windows that may display outputs (e.g., a Viewer for showing visualizations) and provide information on our current Environment or the Packages available on our computer.
 A useful window is Help: Although its main page provides mostly links to online materials, any R package contains detailed documentations on its functions and examples that illustrate their use.